Immaculate Heart of Mary and the EdChoice Scholarship Program

 Q: My child is eligible, how do I get an EdChoice Scholarship?

 A: There is a two-step process to receiving an EdChoice Scholarship.
-First, an eligible prospective student must apply and be excepted as IHM student before a scholarship will be awarded.
+First, an eligible prospective student must apply and be accepted as an IHM student before a scholarship will be awarded.
 Upon acceptance, a scholarship application must be submitted to the Ohio Department of Education.
-The state will begin accepting applications on February 1, 2020 and it will make the scholarship determination.
+The state will begin accepting applications on February 1, 2021 and it will make the scholarship determination.
 More information may be found HERE.

 Q: How are the EdChoice Scholarships awarded?